Updated: 1/24/2021 | Rothy’s Size Guide

 And lastly, if you are interested in checking out how I style my Rothy’s, you can find me on Instagram!
 See my posts below!

-If you found this Rothy’s size guide helpful, please consider pinning it to Pinterest!
+If you found our Rothy’s size guide helpful, please share it on Pinterest!
 Thank you so much!